kubeflow/website/content/docs/gke/authentication.md

 ### Authentication from a Pod
 To access the service account from a Pod, you have to do two things:

-1. **Mount the secret as a file.** This will give your pod access to your GCP account, so be careful which pods you grant access to.
+1. **Mount the secret as a file.** This will give your Pod access to your GCP account, so be careful which Pods you grant access to.
 1. **Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable** to point to the service account.
 GCP libraries will use this environment variable to find the service account and authenticate with GCP.